hanamcvicker/EE399/README.md

-# EE399
-Overview of Machine Learning Method with a Focus on Formulating the Underlying Optimization Problems Required to Solve Engineering and Science Related Problems
+# EE399: Overview of Machine Learning Method with a Focus on Formulating the Underlying Optimization Problems Required to Solve Engineering and Science R-elated Problems